PaulCalot/MedSAM-Laptop/README.md

     -device cuda:0 \
     -model_type edgeSAM
 ```

-Replace with your own path, for the pretrained checkpoint and root of the data npy files.
+Replace with your own path, relatively to the path used in the *user.cfg*, for the pretrained checkpoint and root of the data npy files.